 A short period of rest, icing, and a regular stretching/strengthening routine (in addition to turf shoes and orthotics) got my son back to playing at 60% within 2-3 weeks.
 By the Fall season (a total of 6-8 weeks) he was near 100%.

 Unfortunately, we caught his Sever’s Disease late.
-If you are able to catch it early, your child may heal much more quickly.
-Hopefully, the above Sever’s Disease Stretches and Sever’s Disease Treatment suggestions will help.
+If you are able to catch it early, your child with heel pain may heal much more quickly.
+Hopefully, the above Sever’s Disease Stretches and Sever’s Disease treatment suggestions will help.

 Update: It has been a year since my son was diagnosed with Sever’s Disease.
 While we were worried that the symptoms would return, I am happy to report that my son has been pain free.
 He continues to do his Sever’s Disease stretches, wears orthotics, and continues to wear turf shoes for soccer.
 He grew another four inches this past year.
 Therefore, I am amazed that he’s been able to play without heel pain.
 I truly believe that the combination of stretching and strengthening, use of orthotics, and wearing good supportive shoes has helped dramatically.